Explore other majors & minors

 ECON 120 Principles of Macroeconomics

-Macroeconomics: the determination of national income, employment and the price level.
+Macroeconomics investigates the performance of the overall economy and the processes determining national income, employment and the price level.
 Topics include monetary and fiscal policy, inflation, unemployment, the distribution of income, and economic growth.
 SA; QR; Staff

 ECON 130 Economics Writing Workshop (1/2)

 Students in this course write multiple drafts of short topics concerning topics in economics.
 The primary goal of the course is to improve students' ability to write in clear, concise and grammatically-correct ways.
-Offered alternate years; Staff
+Offered occasionally; Staff

 ECON 205 The Business of Health